clue/reactphp-utf8/README.md

 As such, you can be sure you never get an invalid UTF-8 byte sequence out of the resulting stream.

-Note that the stream may still contain ASCII/ANSI control characeters, as they're valid UTF-8.
+Note that the stream may still contain ASCII control characters or ANSI / VT100 control byte sequences, as they're valid UTF-8.
 This binary data will be left as-is, unless you filter this at a later stage.

 ## Install